Tasuketeps/DISM-Notes/NETF/Lecture 02 Network Media.md

         - fiber-optic carry light signals so not susceptible to interference or eavesdropping
 - cable grade
     - building & fire codes include specific cabling requirements
-    - cables ran between false ceiling
+    - cables ran between false ceiling (plenum)
-        - true ceiling (plenum) must be plenum-rated
+        - must be plenum rated
     - UTP cabling marked as __communication cable riser (CMR)__ or __comm cable plenum (CMP)__
         - CMR can only be used for building risers/cable trays
         - CMP suitable for use in plenum spaces